ethereum/consensus-specs/specs/phase0/validator.md

 Withdrawal credentials with the Eth1 address withdrawal prefix specify a 20-byte Eth1 address `eth1_withdrawal_address` as the recipient for all withdrawals.
 The `eth1_withdrawal_address` can be the address of either an externally owned account or of a contract.

 The `withdrawal_credentials` field must be such that:

 * `withdrawal_credentials[:1] == ETH1_ADDRESS_WITHDRAWAL_PREFIX`
 * `withdrawal_credentials[1:12] == b'\x00' * 11`
 * `withdrawal_credentials[12:] == eth1_withdrawal_address`

-Withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by an Eth1 transaction that will handle the gas price and gas limit, as well the payment of fees.
+After the merge of eth1 into eth2, withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by a user transaction that will set the gas price and gas limit as well pay fees.
 As long as the account or contract with address `eth1_withdrawal_address` can receive ETH transfers the future withdrawal protocol is agnostic to all other implementation details.